 The family lawyers at Tournour & Weiner, with offices in Freehold and East Brunswick, NJ, have represented clients in many cases involving the right of a custodial parent to relocate.
 Laws regarding child custody relocation vary greatly from state to state, so it is important to work with an attorney who practices family law in your area.
 We will work to ensure that the best interests of your child are upheld regardless of the circumstances.
 Whether you are considering relocating or you want to contest relocation, our attorneys can help.
+We can facilitate mediation or represent your case in court.
 Contact our law office today to speak with one of our lawyers.

 Child Custody and Relocation

 The custodial parent has the right to move freely for work and other circumstances.
 The other parent, however, has a right to have a relationship with the child.
 When one parent wants to move a considerable distance from the other (even within the same state), that parent must obtain permission from the other parent or the court.

 If no custody order is in place, one parent cannot take the child out of state against the other parent’s wishes.
 Doing so could result in kidnapping charges and an eventual loss of custodial rights.

 When one parent wants to move a considerable distance from the other (even within the same state), they must obtain permission from the other parent or the court.

 A parent who has sole or primary custody can generally move with the child as long as he or she proves the relocation is in good faith.
 This means the move has to be for a job or a spouse’s job, or to live closer to family, and is not being done to interfere with the other parent’s relationship.
 The parent wanting to relocate must prove that the child will have the same or improved opportunities regarding health care, education, and recreation.

 He or she must also provide a proposed visitation plan.
 Generally, in cases of sole or primary custody, the child spends school holidays and breaks with the non-custodial parent and the rest of the year with the custodial parent.